Chia-Network/chia-docs/docs/rpc-reference/wallet.md

 ### `create_new_wallet`

-Functionality: Create a new wallet for CATs, DIDs, NFTs, or pooling
+Functionality: Create a new wallet for CATs, DIDs, DAOs, NFTs, or pooling

 Usage: chia rpc wallet [OPTIONS] create_new_wallet [REQUEST]